mikolalysenko/TrimeshJS/README.md

     <script src="trimesh.min.js"></script>

-Which will create an object called `trimesh` in the global namespace that contains the API:
+Which will create an object called `trimesh` in the global namespace that contains the API.

-    var mesh = trimesh.grid_mesh(10, 10);

 ## Getting Test Data